Bipolar

 You want Kayak — $1.8 billion to Priceline — plus six more exits after that?
 Paul English.
 Founded the Bipolar Social Club when he was done.

-You want Bonobos — $310 million to Walmart?
+You want Bonobos — $310 million to Walmart, with bipolar I along for every step?
 Andy Dunn.
-The stat he brought receipts for: 11% of entrepreneurs are bipolar.
-Baseline is 3%.
+The stat he brought receipts for in Burn Rate: 11% of entrepreneurs are bipolar, against a 3% baseline.

 You want the books?